 - taking care of ourselves and disengaging when we feel we’re about to take angry actions and or speak harmful words

-- tapping into our fundamental goodness and autonomy as living beings
+- tapping into our fundamental goodness as living beings

 - being kind to ourselves as we learn and grow